lino-network/lino/cmd/linocli/README.md

-# Basic run through of using basecli....
+# Basic run through of using linocli....

 To keep things clear, let's have two shells...

-`$` is for basecoin (server), `%` is for basecli (client)
+`$` is for linocoin (server), `%` is for linocli (client)

-## Set up your basecli with a new key
+## Set up your linocli with a new key

 ```
 % export BCHOME=~/.democli
-% basecli keys new demo
+% linocli keys new demo
-% basecli keys get demo -o json
+% linocli keys get demo -o json
 ```

 And set up a few more keys for fun...

 ```
-% basecli keys new buddy
+% linocli keys new buddy
-% basecli keys list
+% linocli keys list
-% ME=$(basecli keys get demo | awk '{print $2}')
+% ME=$(linocli keys get demo | awk '{print $2}')
-% YOU=$(basecli keys get buddy | awk '{print $2}')
+% YOU=$(linocli keys get buddy | awk '{print $2}')
 ```

-## Set up a clean basecoin, initialized with your account
+## Set up a clean linocoin, initialized with your account

 ```
 $ export BCHOME=~/.demoserve
-$ basecoin init $ME
+$ linocoin init $ME
-$ basecoin start
+$ linocoin start
 ```

-## Connect your basecli the first time
+## Connect your linocli the first time

 ```
-% basecli init --chain-id test_chain_id --node tcp://localhost:46657
+% linocli init --chain-id test_chain_id --node tcp://localhost:46657
 ```

 ## Check your balances...

 ```
-% basecli query account $ME
+% linocli query account $ME
-% basecli query account $YOU
+% linocli query account $YOU
 ```

 ## Send the money

 ```
-% basecli tx send --name demo --amount 1000mycoin --sequence 1 --to $YOU
+% linocli tx send --name demo --amount 1000mycoin --sequence 1 --to $YOU
 -> copy hash to HASH
-% basecli query tx $HASH
+% linocli query tx $HASH
-% basecli query account $YOU
+% linocli query account $YOU
 ```